 Before thinking all backup drives are broadly the same, note that there is a wide range of options to consider, each with different features, designs and prices.
 At their simplest, these devices are used to make a copy of everything created and saved on a computer, whether it be written documents, presentations, images, videos, or anything else.

-Mac users can plug in any external drive and use it with Apple's own Time Machine software, while Windows users can set up Windows File History, or pick from a range of third-party backup services.
+Mac users can plug in any large external drive and use it with Apple's own Time Machine software, while Windows users can set up Windows File History, or pick from a range of third-party backup services.
 Genie Timeline, CrashPlan and Veeam are popular options to consider if you are a Windows 10 user.

 Why create a physical backup?